 What Documents Will You Sign?

-As for documents, there’ll be a lot to go through.
+There will be a significant amount of documents to review and sign as part of the process.
 Expect to sign your name at least a dozen times before the day is done.
 Here’s a look at some of the more important documents to expect at closing.

 - The property deed